Creating Clinical Competence

 Level Two Compulsory Modules:

-Level Two – Elective Modules
+Level Two – Advanced Modules (previously named Elective Modules)

 The Advanced Diploma is an extension of the Level Two Diploma pathway (compulsory modules), for those who want the full and unabridged osteopathic toolkit.
 These modules extend the student’s veterinary and osteopathic knowledge and enhance their ability to test and assess the patients before them.
 They will include a range of direct and indirect techniques, such as adjustments/mobilisations, visceral and biodynamic/biomechanical cranial.
 All of which will include detailed analysis of the animal’s body systems and exposure to related pathophysiology.
 Topics taught at this level, are best suited to the advanced practitioner, and those with a solid degree of experience will enjoy the journey.
 Graduates are expected to go on to treat a diverse and varied array of clinical patients.